slashrelativepath/relativepath.tech/README.md

 ## Requirements

-For our developer setup we have assumed Ubuntu 22.04 as our base OS.
+For our developer setup the only requirement is that Node.js v18 is installed on their machine to run the site locally.

 ## Description